hsonixcode/timetagger/README.md

 [uvicorn](https://github.com/encode/uvicorn) and
 [asgineer](https://github.com/almarklein/asgineer) - which is fun and bloody fast.
 It uses SQLite via [itemdb](https://github.com/almarklein/itemdb) to store the data, making it easy to deploy.
+Alternatively, you can use PostgreSQL for more robust database functionality in multi-user environments.

 The client is a mix of HTML, CSS, Markdown, and ...
 Python!
 [PScript](https://github.com/flexxui/pscript) is used to compile the